omidarmat/webDevNotes/react/react.md

 > Refs are usually only used for data that is NOT rendered.
 Refs usually only appear in event handlers or effects, not in JSX.
 We can use them in JSX but usually that is not the place for them.
 So if you need data that participates in the visual output of the component, that is usually a good sign that you need a state, not a ref.

 > You are not allowed to read the `.current` property or write to it in the render logic as it will create an undesirable side effect.
 Instead, we usually perform these mutations inside a `useEffect` hook.
+So keep in mind that **whenever you are planning to use a `useRef` hook, you would very likely want to use a `useEffect` hook to update the ref**.

 #### **`useState` vs. `useRef`**